-- Save your changes, exit the window and restart your PC.
+- Save your changes, exit the window, and restart your PC.

 Once your PC has rebooted, open the task manager to check whether the disk usage has been reduced.
 You will see a difference of at least 10-15%.

-3. Use a Dedicated PC & Disk Optimization Tool
+Solution 3.
+Use a Dedicated PC & Disk Optimization Tool

 - Download the application from the button given below.

 Let the optimization process finish.
 Restart the PC after you have successfully optimized your system.
-You can go to the task manager and check the hard drive usage to ensure that the optimizer worked well.

-4. Use Task Manager to Reduce Startup Applications
+Solution 4.
+Use Task Manager to Reduce Startup Applications

-These applications pre-occupy the disk usage capacity; hence, when you want to run applications, you find disk usage of 100 on Windows 11.
+These applications pre-occupy the disk usage capacity; hence, when you want to run applications, you find disk usage 100 on Windows 11.
 The best way to handle this situation is by reducing the number of startup applications; here’s how you can do it –

 - Press Ctrl+Shift+Esc to Open Task Manager